 4. Click New Message Template.

-6. Moving forward, you can easily click on your message template and it will auto-populate within the body of your message to the customer/customers.
+6. Moving forward, you can easily click on your message template and it will auto-populate within the body of your message to the customer/s.